Medically reviewed by Patrick Carroll, MD

 But what about clove oil for cold sores?

-Mixed with a milder oil for safer application to the skin, clove oil may be able to partially numb cold sores, making outbreaks slightly easier to tolerate.
+Since undiluted clove oil (like other essential oils) is potentially harmful to damaged skin, diluted clove oil may be able to partially numb cold sores, making outbreaks slightly easier to tolerate.

 As with all essential oils, clove oil is not a scientifically proven treatment for cold sores or other herpes lesions.

-Chamomile oil is an essential oil that’s been studied as a potential treatment for drug-resistant strains of herpes.
-According to a 2008 scientific study, chamomile oil is, “capable of exerting a direct effect on HSV” and is highly active against drug-resistant strains of the herpes virus.
+According to a 2008 scientific study, chamomile oil is, “capable of exerting a direct effect on HSV” and is active against drug-resistant strains of the herpes virus.

-Interestingly, scientific testing has found that chamomile is highly active against strains of the herpes virus resistant to acyclovir, a widely used antiviral medication.
-Like clove oil, it’s usually mixed with a less irritating oil and applied topically to the affected skin.
+Interestingly, this same study found that chamomile is highly active against strains of the herpes virus resistant to acyclovir, a widely used antiviral medication.

 Like peppermint and chamomile oil, tea tree oil is linked to reductions in the viral activity of the herpes virus in studies.
-In fact, in a 2001 study, researchers found that tea tree oil reduced viral load in vitro by 57.9% for HSV-1 and 75.4% for HSV-2.
+In fact, in a 2001 study, researchers found that tea tree oil reduced plaque formation by 98.2 percent for HSV-1 and 93.0 percent for HSV-2.

-Thyme oil also has some level of antiviral activity, with a 2010 study indicating that the essential oil is capable of reducing viral infectivity by >96% and HSV specifically by approximately >80%.
+Thyme oil also has some level of antiviral activity, with a 2010 study indicating that the essential oil among others is capable of reducing viral infectivity by greater than 96 percent and their major chemical components inhibited HSV specifically by approximately greater than 80 percent.

 As always, these findings need to be taken in context.
 Thyme oil hasn’t been extensively tested like antiviral medication and shouldn’t be viewed as a proven treatment for cold sores.
 However, like other essential oils, it certainly shows promise as a potential natural treatment.